 - Preventive and directed uniform vehicle or foot patrol to lessen criminal activity and to assist people generally;

-- Emergency messages, giving directions, and providing jump starts; and
+- Emergency messages, giving directions, providing information on how to acquire roadside assistance;

 - Making arrests, collecting evidence, writing citations, providing information for prosecution, and testifying in court